-There are two SSSIs in the plan area at Heath Brow (Pleistocene Gravel) and at Moor Park (which is designated for its rare Ash wetland habitat).
+There are two SSSIs in the plan area at Heath Brow (Pleistocene Gravel) and at Moor Park (which is designated for its rare ash wetland habitat).
 In addition there are several sites designated locally as Sites of Nature Conservation Importance including Farnham Park.

-There are five ancient woodlands in the vicinity at Vanners Copse, Moor Park Wood, Monks Wood, Edgeborough Wood and Black Lane Wood as well as many mature and veteran trees.
+There are many ancient woodland sites in the vicinity such as Vanners Copse, Moor Park Wood, Monks Wood, Edgeborough Wood, Black Lane Wood and Clay Pit Wood as well as many mature and veteran trees.

-The Surrey Biodiversity Opportunity Areas (BOAs) falling partially within the Neighbourhood Plan area include;
+The Surrey Biodiversity Opportunity Areas (BOAs) falling partially within the Neighbourhood Plan area include:

-- River Wey & tributaries;
+- River Wey and tributaries

-- Farnham Heaths;
+- Farnham Heaths

-- Puttenham & Crooksbury (but only just);
+- Puttenham and Crooksbury (but only just)

-- North Downs Scarp: Hog's Back;
+- North Downs Scarp: Hog's Back

-- River Blackwater.
+- River Blackwater

 BOAs identify the most important areas for wildlife conservation remaining in Surrey and each include a variety of habitats, providing for an 'ecosystem approach' to nature conservation across and beyond the county.

 By working with larger, more dynamic ecosystems, it will be possible to create a wider range of habitats and their variants, which will in turn increase the ability of the landscape to support the largest variety of species.

 BOAs are those areas where targeted maintenance, restoration and creation of UK Biodiversity Action Plan (BAP) priority habitats will have the greatest benefit.